Mozoloa/Community-Notes-Stats-Chrome-Extension/README.md

 # A simple extension showing stats of the noter above his note.
 Feel free to contribute.

+Note that this is for community notes contributors, the stats will only display on the post's community notes page

 ![Screenshot](Screenshot.png)

 ## More Info